dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 Ok, enough with the concepts, let's try some stuffs ^^

-## 2. Trying to used Seccomp on a Kubernetes cluster
+## 2. Trying to use Seccomp on a Kubernetes cluster

 ### 2.1.
 Using the container runtime default profile